 The wonder of it all: Ridgefield’s Holiday Stroll turns 20

-Ridgefield’s Holiday Stroll will celebrate two decades of horse and carriage rides and ice-carving fun this December.
+Ridgefield’s Holiday Stroll will celebrate two decades of horse and carriage rides and ice-carving fun this weekend.

 “Other towns do it but nothing is quite like ours,” said Billy Craig of the Downtown Ridgefield merchants association.
 “And that’s because not every town has a Main Street like ours.
 It’s really a great setting for this picturesque event.”

-Craig, who owns Craig Jewelers on Main Street has been organizing the Holiday Stroll in town for 20 years alongside Kathy Graham of Fairfield County Bank.
+Craig, who owns Craig’s Fine Jewelry on Main Street, has been organizing the Holiday Stroll in town for 20 years alongside Kathy Graham of Fairfield County Bank.

-“People keep coming back because it’s an event for all ages,” said Graham.
-“There’s so much going on throughout the downtown, whether it’s writing postcards for the troops at Lounsbury House or RMAC and Cheese at the Ridgefield Library … It’s become a holiday tradition for families here and it’s just kept growing beyond our wildest dreams.”
+“People keep coming back because it’s an event for all ages,” Graham said.
+“There’s so much going on throughout the downtown, whether it’s writing postcards for the troops at Lounsbury House or RMAC and Cheese at the Ridgefield Library. … It’s become a holiday tradition for families here and it’s just kept growing beyond our wildest dreams.”

 When Craig and Graham started planning the first Stroll 20 years ago, they had no idea Ridgefield’s Holiday Stroll would be as popular as it has become.

-“When we started out, we had no idea what we were doing,” said Graham.
+“When we started out, we had no idea what we were doing,” Graham said.
 “All of the credit goes to the merchants who put so much time and effort into planning this event and coming up with ideas to make it better each and every year.”

-In addition to the ice sculptures and the horse and carriages, there will be singing Toy Soldiers, strolling Christmas carolers, magic shows, and breakfast with Santa on Saturday morning at the Boys and Girls Club.
+In addition to the ice sculptures and the horse and carriages, there will be singing toy soldiers, strolling Christmas carolers, live mannequins at Ridgefield Conservatory of Dance, musical performances on the library lawn, and breakfast with Santa on Saturday morning at the Boys and Girls Club.

 The ugly sweater contest will also help promote shopping on Saturdays — something that Graham and Craig have been pushing for over the last several years.